UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/2-FeatureUpgrades/B2-RefineUpdates.md

+# Feature Upgrade Process: Section B Part 2: Refine / Solidify Updates to Plugins, Settings, Workflows, Etc.

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

 ## Timing